HerrWaffel/image-packer/README.md

 1. Open a new Blender file.
 2. Go to the Image Editor area.
-3. Open the Image Collection panel and set the collection name and background colour.
+3. Open the Image Packer panel and set the collection name and background colour.
-4. In the Image Collection panel, select the images you want to combine.
+4. In the Image Packer panel, select the images you want to combine.
 5. Choose a packing algorithm from the dropdown menu.
 6. Optionally, adjust the padding value as needed.
 7. Click the "Make Collection" button to generate the combined image.